dsuh17/dsuh17/README.md

 ---
 ### 📝 About Me
 Passion for learning new skills.
 Actively working on server configurations, automations, and security hardening.
+Currently pursuing Offsec.

 ### 🚀 Projects I've Done
 - Fedora File and Media Server - Centralized storage via Samba and configured a secure portable media streaming setup with Tailscale and Jellyfin